geobolivia/website/en/documentation/developer/configuration.rst

 When the config module builds it goes through several steps:

-1. Execute GenerateConfig.groovy for the target server/project.
-The GenerateConfig.groovy script can generate configuration files that will be given the highest priority overall other files in the system.
-This is very handy when you have integration and production servers and only a few properties should be changed.
-(See the GenerateConfig section for more information.)
+#.
+Execute GenerateConfig.groovy for the target server/project.
+The GenerateConfig.groovy
+   script can generate configuration files that will be given the highest priority overall other files in the system.
+This is very handy when you have integration and production servers and only a few properties should be changed (See the GenerateConfig section for more information.)
-1. Copy files from defaults to conf/target/classes (replacing all @tag@ tags in the each file with the property in conf/target/generated/shared.maven.filters, conf/configurations/<server>/shared.maven.filters or conf/shared.maven.filters).
+#.
+Copy files from defaults to conf/target/classes (replacing all @tag@ tags in the each
+   file with the property in conf/target/generated/shared.maven.filters, conf/configurations/<server>/shared.maven.filters or conf/shared.maven.filters).
 Files in build_support are not copied
-1. Copy files from conf/configurations/<server> to conf/target/classes (replacing tags in the same way as for defaults).
+#.
+Copy files from conf/configurations/<server> to conf/target/classes (replacing tags in
+   the same way as for defaults).
 Files in build_support are not copied
-1. Copy files from conf/target/generated/ to conf/target/classes (replacing tags in the same way as for defaults).
+#.
+Copy files from conf/target/generated/ to conf/target/classes (replacing tags in the
+   same way as for defaults).
-1. Run a script to look for any @tag@ tags in any of the files in conf/target/classes to make sure that the configuration has all the substitutions replaced correctly.
+#.
+Run a script to look for any @tag@ tags in any of the files in conf/target/classes to
+   make sure that the configuration has all the substitutions replaced correctly.
 It is easy to forget to add a configuration parameter or for someone to add a new one and not update all existing configurations.

 Once conf is built then the module is built.
 This is also done in several steps:

-1. Expand the conf jar into <module>/target/conf.
+#.
+Expand the conf jar into <module>/target/conf.
-1. normal build steps
+#. normal build steps
-1. When building the war, resoures in <module>/src/main/filtered-resources/ are copied to war but all ${tag} tags are replaced with the properties in <module>/target/conf/<module>/maven.filter
+#.
+When building the war, resoures in <module>/src/main/filtered-resources/ are copied
+   to war but all ${tag} tags are replaced with the properties in <module>/target/conf/<module>/maven.filter

 shared.maven.filters
 ======================

-When copying files from conf/defaults or conf/configurations/<server/project> or conf/target/generated each non-binary file is processed and each tag of the form @tagname@ is replaced with a property in either
+When copying files from conf/defaults or conf/configurations/<server/project> or conf/target/generated each non-binary file is processed and each tag of the form
+@tagname@ is replaced with a property in either

 * conf/target/generated/shared.maven.filters
 * conf/configurations/<server>/shared.maven.filters